-Drawing and animation by Bob Gilman.
+Drawing by Bob Gilman.

 Measuring the falls could be dangerous work.
 "I in assendending the Clifts to take the hith of the [grand] fall was near Slipping into the water, at which place I must have been Sucked under in an instant, and with deficuelty and great risque I assended again, and decended the Clift lower down (but few places Can be descended to the river) and took the hight with as much accuracy as possible with a Spirit Leavels &c."
 Those last five words contain the only clue Clark left as to the method by which he took his measurements.
 No more was necessary, in fact, for as an experienced surveyor in Kentucky and the Old Northwest, he was conversant with a variety of methods and instruments suitable for his purpose.
 For some insights into what those might have been, we need only look to their traveling library, and to Robert Gibson's Theory and Practice, the leading contemporary book on surveying.

-Drawing and animation by Bob Gilman.
+Drawing by Bob Gilman.